 Just because the divorce is final or the court has given its final orders about alimony and custody, that doesn’t always mean the process is over.
 Sometimes, when circumstances change for parents or former spouses, you’ll need what’s called a post-judgment modification of a court order for alimony, child custody, or child support.

 Modifications, or changes to the court order, can happen on either side of the alimony order, or for either parent regarding custody or child support.

 Obviously, the best case scenario is that both sides can mutually agree on the changes outside of court and submit those changes to the judge to approve.
 In order to make changes, including changes to alimony, child support, or to a parenting plan already approved by the court, the person asking for the changes must show a material and substantial change in circumstances.
 We can help you evaluate your circumstances and advocate for you through the process.

 Pazos Law Group can help you through everything from relatively straightforward modifications to difficult cases involving the relocation of a parent with custody of the children.
-We’ll help you work through the negotiation or the court case, keeping your family’s best interest at the forefront.
+Our divorce lawyer will help you work through the negotiation or the court case, keeping your family’s best interest at the forefront.

 Have Questions About Your Court Order?

 Schedule Your Initial Consultation with Pazos Law Group for Answers

 WHAT IS A SUBSTANTIAL AND MATERIAL CHANGE IN CIRCUMSTANCES?